Posted by Robert Half on 22 April 2017

 If you want to prevent an internal IT security threat and minimise overall risk, you should think about implementing a strict security policy.
 Even though the benefits of allowing an employee to use email outside company hours may outweigh the risk it represents, your policy could/should require that security features are activated if employees want the device to connect to the company network, such as password protection and security-lock timeouts.

-2. Educate users about security
+2. Educate users about IT security

 Security software alone can’t protect against all risk.
 A significant proportion of incidents, such as data loss, are the result of human behaviour.
 Most often these cases are not even malicious – an employee’s device may be lost or stolen - or staff may fail to set a secure password.

 Security breaches increasingly take place through social engineering and phishing – malicious scammers who look for ways to steal personal information and credit card details.
 Educate your staff about these potential threats.
 Many cloud providers also offer guides specific to their services, including what to do if there is a problem.
-A lack of IT skills is not an excuse you can afford or will have with the right education and training.

 3. Do your research into each provider